 Urinary Tract Infection (UTI) Vaccine and Treatment

-Urinary Tract Infection (UTI) Vaccine and Treatments June 2025
+Urinary Tract Infection (UTI) Vaccine and Treatments 2026

 Urinary tract infections (UTIs) are among the most common bacterial infections, affecting hundreds of millions of people worldwide each year.
 Most UTIs are caused by uropathogenic E. coli (E. coli).
 Less common pathogens, such as Enterococcus faecalis and other enterococci, cause infections by infecting an abnormal or catheterized urinary tract.
-As of June 1, 2025, Uncomplicated and Recurrent UTI patients in the United States require prophylactic antibiotic regimens, as vaccines are not yet available.
-UTIs place an economic burden on the U.S. healthcare system, with direct and indirect costs estimated at around $3.5 billion annually.
+As of January 2026, patients with Uncomplicated and Recurrent UTI in the United States require prophylactic antibiotic regimens, as UTI vaccines are unavailable in the U.S. European guidelines recommend an immunoreactive (vaccine) strategy for preventing UTIs.

 Urinary Tract Infection (UTI) Vaccines

 Immunotek S.L.
 Uromune™ (MV140), an oral spray for recurrent urinary tract infections, has been approved for adults in countries such as Mexico and the United Kingdom.
+As of December 2025, international travelers seeking a Uromune vaccine appointment can submit a request to PassportHealth in London, England.

 Uro-Vaxom® (OM-89) is an immunostimulant vaccine consisting of an oral tablet with 18 heat-killed strains of E coli bacteria.
-Uro-Vaxom activates the immunocompetent cells of the intestinal lining (Peyer’s plaques).
-In humans, Uro-Vaxom stimulates white blood cells and promotes the production of antibodies, thereby preventing urinary tract infections (UTIs).
+Uro-Vaxom activates the immunocompetent cells of the intestinal lining Peyer's plaques).
+In humans, Uro-Vaxom stimulates white blood cells and promotes the production of antibodies, thereby helping to prevent urinary tract infections (UTIs).
 A review found that the risk ratio for developing at least one UTI in the female population was significantly lower in the OM-89 group (risk ratio, 0.61; 95% confidence interval, 0.48–0.78), and the mean number of UTIs was approximately half that of the placebo group.
 It has been used in Europe with minimal documented adverse events and is recommended by the European Association of Urology.

 Urinary Tract Infection (UTI) Vaccine Candidates